-The Uni-GAUGE 2023 exam was conducted for a duration of 3 hours.
+The Uni-GAUGE 2024 exam will be conducted for a duration of 3 hours.

 As per Uni-GAUGE eligibility criteria, candidates should have passed class 12 or equivalent exam with 50% aggregate marks in Physics, Chemistry and Mathematics.
 SC category candidates need to have 45% aggregate marks whereas ST category candidates must have 40% marks in PCM.

-Uni-GAUGE application form 2023 is available on the official website.
-Candidates can fill the Uni-GAUGE application form through the website - unigauge.com.
+Uni-GAUGE application form 2024 will be available on the official website.
+Candidates can fill out the Uni-GAUGE application form through the website - unigauge.com.

-The Uni-GAUGE-E 2023 application form were released on February 15 at the official website.
+The Uni-GAUGE-E 2024 application form will be released on the official website.